stph89/face_recognition_login_docker/README.md

 8. To access the register type, please upload a imeg of the person to register and enter a username.

 9. To login into the system, please click on Login and then look the camera for the recognition process.
+Press `Q` for take the picture for login.

 10. Press `CTRL-C` to stop the process.

-Modified code from: [Aaron Moran](https://github.com/Moran98)&nbsp;,[Arnas Steponavicius](https://github.com/ArnasSteponavicius00)&nbsp;and [Thomas Kenny](https://github.com/KennyThomas)
+Modified code from: [Aaron Moran](https://github.com/Moran98)&nbsp;, [Arnas Steponavicius](https://github.com/ArnasSteponavicius00)&nbsp;and [Thomas Kenny](https://github.com/KennyThomas)